open-compensation-token-license/license-token-website/wikisrc/nike-s-exploration-into-nf-ts-and-blockchain.md

 To comprehend Nike's pioneering moves, it's essential to understand NFTs and blockchain:

 - **NFTs** (Non-Fungible Tokens) are unique digital assets verified using blockchain technology, offering proof of ownership for digital and physical items.
 Unlike cryptocurrencies, NFTs cannot be exchanged on a one-to-one basis.
+Learn more about [what are NFTs](https://www.license-token.com/wiki/what-are-nf-ts).
 - **Blockchain** is a secure, decentralized ledger maintaining transaction records across computers, key to the integrity and transparency of NFTs.
+Explore [what is blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 Learn more about NFTs and blockchain on [NFT Now](https://nftnow.com) and [CoinDesk](https://coindesk.com).